 Tofu’s neutral taste makes it extremely versatile, allowing it to pick up flavors from herbs, spices, and other ingredients.
 You can marinate tofu before cooking it, or buy ready-to-eat products such as WestSoy’s baked tofu in zesty lemon pepper, Roma tomato basil, Thai sesame peanut, Mexican jalapeno, Asian teriyaki, and Italian garlic herb styles.

-Right: Butler Soy Curls, Frontier Bac’uns, and Bob’s Red Mill TVP.
+Above: Butler Soy Curls, Frontier Bac’Uns, and Bob’s Red Mill TVP.